Bananaman: Film adaptation

 In March 2014, it was announced that DC Thomson, in conjunction with Elstree Studio Productions, would be producing a movie on Bananaman, with a release date in 2015.
 In May 2014, DC Thomson unveiled the first teaser poster for the film.
 By September 2015, the official website stated "coming soon" instead of 2015.
 In September 2015, it was announced that the movie was in the early stages.

 In January 2016, the Bananaman musical's page on Facebook posted that the movie adaptation is now in development, saying "This fruitiest of superheroes is experiencing a revival elsewhere – Bananaman The Movie is also in development".
 However, a release date was not mentioned.

 On 8 June 2016, the now newly formed Beano Studios issued a press release.
 The release noted that Beano Studios was formed to bring their properties to life through television, film and live performances based upon present projects which were being worked on.
 "Beano Studios is currently also exploring plans to take Beano characters to the bigger screens and stages worldwide."

-By June 2017, the official site had been removed.
+By June 2017, the official site had been removed, and no further updates on the status of the movie had been provided as of 2026.